dickverweij/nl-afas-cordova-plugin-securelocalstorage/README.md

 Secure localStorage for Cordova
 ==========================
-This plugin will store local data encrypted using IOS keychain or Android keystore.
+This plugin will store local data encrypted using the IOS keychain or the Android keystore.

 ANDROID: The local storage will have an expiration date of 3 years if left untouched.
 If the encrypted file is invalid, the localstorage will clear itself.
 A clear() will also re-initialize the certificate.

 WARNING: This is no protection for hackers who have physical/root access to your phone.

-Use it to store temporary sensitive data which has to survice an app exit/shutdown.
+Use it to store temporary sensitive data which has to survive an app exit/shutdown.

 Requirements
 -------------